History of the Australian Labor Party: Whitlam and the Dismissal

-The DLP was effective in keeping Labor out of government at the federal level until 1972, enabling the Coalition to hold on to government in 1961 and 1969 on DLP preferences, though Labor won a majority of the two-party vote.
-The DLP was also effective in its strategy in Victoria and Queensland.
-In 1960, Evatt was succeeded as party leader by Arthur Calwell.
-Calwell was close to toppling Menzies at the 1961 election, but failed because of DLP preferences.
-He also was unsuccessful at the 1963 and 1966 elections.
-He resigned leadership in 1967 and was succeeded by Gough Whitlam.
 Under Whitlam, the ALP factionalised ideological viewpoints, resulting in what is now known as the Socialist Left who tend to favour a more interventionist economic policy and more socially progressive ideals, and Labor Right, the now dominant faction that tends to be more economically liberal and focus to a lesser extent on social issues.
 Whitlam and the ALP almost won government in the 1969 election, but again missed out because of DLP preferences and the electoral district bias in favour of rural electorates which favoured the Country Party.
 Whitlam won the 1972 election, bringing the DLP's strategy of keeping the ALP out of power undone.
 At the election Labor's primary vote was just under 50%, while the DLP's slipped to 5%.

 The Whitlam Labor government, marking a break with Labor's socialist tradition, pursued social-democratic policies rather than democratic socialist ones.
-The Whitlam Government passed a large amount of legislation, and saw a massive expansion of the federal budget to implement an extensive number of new programs and policy changes, including fee-free tertiary education, the formal removal of the White Australia Policy, the implementation of legal aid programs, the elimination of military conscription and criminal execution, health care in Australia became universal with the creation of Medibank, and tariffs were cut across the board by 25 percent.References at Gough Whitlam, and his government and election articles, and Acts of the Commonwealth Parliament of Australia: ComLaw.gov.au In 1974, Whitlam split the DLP by appointing Gair as ambassador to Ireland.
+The Whitlam government passed a large amount of legislation, and saw a massive expansion of the federal budget to implement an extensive number of new programs and policy changes, including fee-free tertiary education, the formal removal of the White Australia Policy, the implementation of legal aid programs, the elimination of military conscription and criminal execution, health care in Australia became universal with the creation of Medibank, and tariffs were cut across the board by 25 percent.
+In 1974, Whitlam split the DLP by appointing Gair as ambassador to Ireland.
 Whitlam led federal Labor to another win at the double dissolution 1974 election, which was followed by the only joint sitting of Parliament.
 (The DLP in 1974 polled only 1% of the vote and lost all its Senate seats.
 The party formally wound up in 1978.)

-The Whitlam Government lost office following the 1975 Australian constitutional crisis and dismissal by Governor-General John Kerr after the Coalition blocked supply in the Senate after a series of political scandals, and was defeated at the 1975 election.
+The Whitlam government lost office following the 1975 Australian constitutional crisis and dismissal by Governor-General John Kerr after the Coalition blocked supply in the Senate after a series of political scandals, and was defeated at the 1975 election.
 Whitlam remained leader of the party until the loss at the 1977 election, when he was succeeded by Bill Hayden.
 Whitlam retired from parliament in 1978.
 Hayden increased the Labor vote at the 1980 election.